Andretti Global: GEN3 Success

-Dennis remained with the team for Season 8 (2021–22), joined by American driver Oliver Askew.
-Dennis continued to deliver strong performances, including a win and second place at the London E-Prix, finishing the season as one of the top drivers.

 For the start of the GEN3 era in Season 9 (2022–23), Dennis was partnered with experienced German driver André Lotterer.
 Dennis opened the season with a dominant win in Mexico City and mounted a strong title campaign with a consistent run of podium finishes.
-He secured the Drivers’ Championship with a record-breaking 11 podiums in 16 races, marking both his and Andretti’s first title in Formula E. The occasion was the first time since 1985 in Formula 1 at Brands Hatch that the United Kingdom hosted a deciding race of an FIA-sanctioned single-seater World Championship.
+He secured the Drivers’ Championship with a record-breaking 11 podiums in 16 races, marking both his and Andretti's first title in Formula E. The occasion was the first time since 1985 in Formula 1 at Brands Hatch that the United Kingdom hosted a deciding race of an FIA-sanctioned single-seater World Championship.

 Season 10 and Beyond

-In Season 10 (2023–24), Norman Nato joined Andretti as Dennis’s teammate.
+In Season 10 (2023–24), Norman Nato joined Andretti as Dennis's teammate.
 While Dennis claimed victory in Diriyah and podiums in Tokyo and Misano, the team was unable to consistently challenge the front-runners.
-Nato’s best result came with a third-place finish in Shanghai.
+Nato's best result came with a third-place finish in Shanghai.

-For Season 11 (2024–25), Dennis continues with Andretti for a fifth consecutive season, joined by Swiss driver Nico Mueller.
+For Season 11 (2024–25), Dennis continues with Andretti for a fifth consecutive season, joined by Swiss driver Nico Müller.

+For Season 12 (2025–26), the team retained Dennis for a sixth consecutive season, Müller moved to Porsche and was replaced by 2022 Formula 2 champion Felipe Drugovich.
+It was announced on May 12 that Andretti would part ways with Porsche as a customer team, instead going with Nissan going into Gen 4.